swcarpentry/website/_posts/2016/07/2016-07-08-rmarkdown-new-template.md

 template should not be too different from the current template.

-Contributors to the lessons should edit the Rmd files, and the lesson maintainers will run `make lesson-rmd` to generate the corresponding Markdown files using [knitr](http://yihui.name/knitr/), before pushing these changes to the lesson repository.
+Contributors to the lessons should edit the Rmd files, and the lesson maintainers will run `make lesson-md` to generate the corresponding Markdown files using [knitr](http://yihui.name/knitr/), before pushing these changes to the lesson repository.